mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

     S. Linkwitz.

 2. What is the EQ for compensating the stereo phantom center to sound like a real, physical center.
-This way we will double check the existence of the *“phantom image problem”*—as Toole calls it, see section 4.3.2 in [the 4th edition of the “Sound Reproduction” book](https://resourcecentre.routledge.com/books/9781032761930), in
+This way we will double-check the existence of the *“phantom image problem”*—as Toole calls it, see section 4.3.2 in [the 4th edition of the “Sound Reproduction” book](https://resourcecentre.routledge.com/books/9781032761930), in